Is it Safe to Give Metacam to Dogs?

 Metacam Alternatives for Dogs

 Opioids for Dogs.
-You can use classic opioids (Methadone) or opioid-like synthetic versions (Tramadol).
+Your veterinarian may prescribe opioids such as Butorphanol or opioid-like synthetic versions (Tramadol).
 Opioids are controlled substances, and you need to discuss their pros and cons with your trusted veterinarian.

 Gabapentin for Dogs.
-Gabapentin is another extra-label drug and, in veterinary medicine, is commonly used to relieve pain, especially of neurological origin.
-When used in conjunction with other anti-pain meds, Gabapentin boosts their effects.
+Gabapentin is another off-label drug and, in veterinary medicine, is commonly used to relieve pain, especially of nerve-related origin.
+Gabapentin can be helpful alone or in conjunction with other pain medications.

 If you prefer natural and holistic remedies, there are several options you can try.
-When dealing with canine osteoarthritis, in particular, keeping a lean body and physical therapy (hydrotherapy, acupuncture, massage) is highly beneficial.
+When dealing with pain and canine osteoarthritis, acupuncture is generally well tolerated by dogs and can help.

 Whether you prefer Metacam or some of its mainstream or natural alternatives, make sure you talk with your vet before starting to treat your dog.
 Please, keep in mind that the information in this article is educational and should not be used as a substitute for veterinary consultation.